shanmukvinay45/GENAI/README.md

+Conversational RAG with PDF & Chat History + YouTube Summarizer This repository contains two tools built with LangChain and Streamlit:

 Conversational RAG with PDF and Chat History
-This project enables users to upload PDFs and interact with their content through a conversational AI tool.
-Features include:

-PDF Upload: Extract and query content from uploaded PDF files.
+Upload PDFs and query content via conversational AI.
-Conversational Search: Retrieve relevant info from documents via chat.
-Chat History: Maintain context for more accurate responses.
+Maintains chat history for context-aware responses.
-Powered by RAG: Uses Groq’s Llama model and HuggingFace embeddings for efficient question-answering.
+Powered by RAG using Groq’s Llama model and HuggingFace embeddings.
-Built with LangChain and Streamlit.
+YouTube & Website Summarizer

+Summarize YouTube videos or website content from a URL.
+Extracts transcripts or text, then provides concise summaries.
+How to Use:
+Conversational RAG: Upload a PDF, ask questions, and interact with the document.
+Summarizer: Input a URL (YouTube or website), and receive a summary.